 1. MRR (Monthly Recurring Revenue)

 MRR comes in a handful of varieties such as Net New MRR and Expansion MRR.
-It's important for SaaS companies to track monthly revenue to gauge how they're growing and how much they’re earning now.
+MRR is the lifeblood of a SaaS company, so it's important for SaaS companies to track monthly revenue to gauge how they're growing and how much they’re earning now.

 2. ARR (Annual Recurring Revenue)